praveenmarothu/P3-Behavioral-Cloning/writeup_template.md

 The model contains dropout layers in order to reduce overfitting (model.py lines 31,33).

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The training loss and validation loss during the training gave a very easy way to identify the overfitting issue.
+Whenever the train loss is substantially less than the validation loss then it a very good case of overfitting.

 #### 3. Model parameter tuning